 Skip to main contentArrow Right

-CIAM tools seek to help organizations provide secure, seamless authentication and user journeys to their customers, while also saving time for their engineering and IT teams.
+CIAM tools help organizations provide secure, seamless authentication and user journeys for their customers while reducing the workload for engineering and IT teams.
+For end users, CIAM typically manifests in familiar processes like signing up, registering, and verifying their identity during logins.

-End users will interact with CIAM through the familiar signup / registration process and validating their identity during logins.
 For organizations and developers, however, CIAM involves a variety of user identity-related tasks, including:

 The capabilities of different CIAM platforms vary, but they’re often at least partly the solution for an app’s security, user management, and authentication needs.
 While some CIAM solutions provide on-premise support, most are Identity-as-a-Service (IDaaS) platforms hosted on the cloud.